WESLEY DIVINITY SCHOOL

 Program of Study and Curriculum Delivery

-The Master of Divinity Program-Mission Track is a full-time, 2-year program consisting of 90 units, divided among core courses, major courses, required institutional courses, and integrative courses.
+The Master of Divinity Program-Mission Track is a full-time, 2-year program consisting of 99 units, divided among core courses, major courses, required institutional courses, and integrative courses.
 The curriculum focuses on mission principles with an emphasis to advance the missions of the UMC abroad.

-Restrictions because of the pandemic inhibit face-to-face classroom meetings.
-Thus, the program utilizes a Flexible Integrated Outcomes-Based Curriculum with alternative learning platforms and activities.
+Learning Management System.
 Professors and students will use Canvas as their online platform to communicate information about the class, store files, submit and grade papers, interact in forum discussions, provide helpful links, handouts, audio and video files, and perform other activities such as corresponding with one another and conducting quizzes.
 The University prepares access to Canvas for professors and students.

-The students are OFW and missionaries abroad and unable to come to the University Library on campus at Cabanatuan City because of geographical constraints.
 However, students of WU-P Wesley Divinity School have access to the academic journal databases of EBSCO Host and GDTL-Global Digital Theological Library where they can access books wherever they are in the world.

+Reflective Engagement.
 The ethos of the whole degree program is “reflective engagement,” although the emphasis falls more on the reflective element.
 While the University honors the actual engagement of the students in ministry, this does not warrant granting a master’s degree.
 Therefore, the thrust of the program is that students, while deeply engaged in Missionary work, are guided to pause and perform reflections informed by scholarly insights about their functions.
 Furthermore, as experienced practitioners, the reflections they share with their classmates in class discussions and group interactions will be valuable insights to others in their co-learning journey.

 Instructional Delivery